karkman/MMB-114_Genomics/02-Read-trimming.md

 sinteractive
 ```

-The next step is to load the **biokit:**  environment, which contains several programs widely used in bioinformatics:
+The next step is to load the **biokit**  environment, which contains several programs widely used in bioinformatics:

 ```bash
 module load biokit